New York, June 26 - 27, 2018

 Chair: Christel Hollevoet-Force Ph.D., Associate Research Curator, Modern and Contemporary Art, The Metropolitan Museum of Art

-Speakers: Dr. Yao-Fen You, Associate Curator of European Sculpture and Decorative Arts at the Detroit Institute of Art; Prof. Dr. Rainer Stamm, Director, and Gloria Köpnick, M.A., Scientific Assistant, Landesmuseum für Kunst und Kulturgeschichte Oldenburg; Dr. Wiebke Gronemeyer, Curator and Researcher, Hamburg; and Dr. Adrian Sudhalter, Art Historian and Curator, New York.
+Speakers: Dr. Yao-Fen You, Associate Curator of European Sculpture and Decorative Arts at the Detroit Institute of Art, Prof. Dr. Rainer Stamm, Director, and Gloria Köpnick, M.A., Scientific Assistant, Landesmuseum für Kunst und Kulturgeschichte Oldenburg; Dr. Wiebke Gronemeyer, Postdoctoral Fellow, Jacobs University Bremen; and Dr. Adrian Sudhalter, Art Historian and Curator, New York.

 Daughters of Hypatia: Women as Art Critics, Historians, Teachers and Theorists